When making requests to the Merge API, you will need to pass proper authentication parameters so that you can identify yourself as an authorized user.

 The credentials you retrieve from these protocols need to be included in the headers for every request you send to the Merge API.

 For any request you make when communicating with the Merge API, you will need an API key to authenticate yourself as an authorized user.
-In the Merge app, you can find your credentials in API Keys under Configuration.
+You should have saved your access key after creating it in Merge, but if you no longer have it, you can regenerate your Production Access Key or create a new Remote Production or Test Access Key in API Keys under Configuration.

 If you’re writing your own requests, add your API key with a "Bearer " prefix as a header called